¿PREFIERES ESPAÑOL? Ver el sitio web en español

 • Immediate need prescriptions may be filled (up to a 14-day supply with no refills) at a VA pharmacy OR a retail pharmacy participating in the network.

-• A prescription for more than a 14-day supply must be filled by VA
+• A prescription for more than a 14-day supply must be filled by a VA pharmacy

 Print Loading Download in PDFLoading